gauravsatav/gcpCertification/4_Introduction_to_TensorFlow/notes.md

 * With that functional api models are defined by creating instances of layers and then connecting them directly to each other's in pairs then defining a model that specifies the layers to act as the input and the output to the model
   * Unlike the Keras Sequential API, we have to provide the shape of the input to the model.
   * The input layer needs to have shape(p,)where p is the number of columns in your training matrix.
 For example:inputs = Input(shape=(3,))
-* Benefits of Functional API over Sequential API:
+* Benefits of Functional API over Sequential API it can handle :
-  * it can handle models with non-linear topology models
+  * models with non-linear topology
-  * with shared layers and
+  * models with shared layers and
   * models with multiple inputs or outputs
 * <img src="images/image-20220314130007171.png" alt="image-20220314130007171" style="zoom:80%;" />